Angelo Lelii Calla Table Lamp

 Manufacturer: Arredoluce, Monza, Italy.

 Other versions: Made in several colours.
-A mint green table lamp is below.
+A mint green table lamp is shown below.

 This table lamp is always named ”Calla” after the flower calla lily.
 But the Calla table lamp designed by Angelo Lelii is a different lamp and designed around 1950.
 It was also made as a floor lamp and it has many flowers standing in a diabolo style base.
 This lamp was only named “table lamp” when produced around 1959.